What does the term ‘thresholds’ refer to?

 The international scientific group leading the way has drawn on the experiences of Australia’s VITAL labelling system (Voluntary Incidental Trace Allergen Labelling).
 A lot of the scientific work is based on food challenges – where allergenic foods are fed to patients in a controlled hospital setting to test how much allergen they react to.
 Proposed values for thresholds now rely on several thousand individual challenges, to which more are added on a regular basis.

-In June 2016, an international debate among interested parties held in Belgium reached conclusions on the key issues connected with thresholds and precautionary allergen labelling.
-Delegates included representatives from the food industry, food safety authorities, the scientific community and patient organisations.
+In 2016, an international debate was held on the issue with representatives from the food industry, food safety authorities, the scientific community and patient organisations.
+They reached the following conclusions:

 • The use of precautionary allergen labelling should be subject to defined conditions, which food producers would need to adhere to if they wished to use it.
 This means that in the food production chain there would be documented risk assessment and appropriate allergen management procedures to address cross-contamination.